RavenCutie21/Voice-Changer-Settings/README.md

 * Lowest - Highest
 * [ADVANCED SETTINGS](https://github.com/YunaOneeChan/Voice-Changer-Settings#advanced-settings)

+Same for everyone
-Tune is Voice dependant but range is usually -12 to +12, Index 0 is ideal until bug is fixed with 3-5x cpu usage, You don't have to touch gain stuff, but try aiming for your normal mic in OBS to be in the range of -23db to -10db when talking normally, if its not then raise gain a bit in the voice changer. you dont need to crank it at all the way up.
+* Tune is Voice dependant but range is usually -12 to +12
+* Index 0 is ideal until bug is fixed with 3-5x cpu usage,
+* You don't have to touch gain stuff, but try aiming for your normal mic in OBS to be in the range of -23db to -10db when talking normally, if its not then raise gain a bit in the voice changer. you dont need to crank it at all the way up.
+If it is, and you are bleeding a bit of noise still even after noise suppression do 0.7in and 1.4out.
+98% of normal volume but should remove the rest of the noise

 NVIDIA: f0-RMVPE/CREPE_TINY, Chunk 112, Extra4096-16384, Model type any